 Word Definition Meets any and all applicable licensing standards established by the jurisdiction in which it is located.
 Is not a Wilderness Treatment Program or any such related or similar program, school and/or education service.
 Residential Residential treatment facility (substance abuse) means an institution that meets all treatment facility of the following requirements: (substance On-site licensed behavioral health provider 24 hours per day/7 days a abuse) week.
-Provides a comprehensive patient assessment (preferably before Advision but at least ways a decision) admission, but at least upon admission).
-Patient is admitted by a physician .
-Patient has access to passessary modical sorvices 34 hours per day/7 days a Patient has access to necessary medical services 24 hours per day/7 days a week.
+Provides a comprehensive patient assessment (preferably before admission, but at least upon admission).
+Patient is admitted by a physician.
+Patient has access to necessary medical services 24 hours per day/7 days a week.
 If the covered person requires detoxification services, must have the availability of on-site medical treatment 24 hours per day/7days a week, which must be actively supervised by an attending physician .
 Provides living arrangements that foster community living and peer interaction that are consistent with developmental needs.
 Offers group therapy sessions with at least a registered nurse or Masters-Level Health Professional.
-Has the ability to involve family/support systems in therapy (required for children and adolescents; encouraged for adults).
+Has the ability to involve family/support systems in therapy (required for abilities and adolescents; angular adults) children and adolescents; encouraged for adults).
 Provides access to at least weekly sessions with a psychiatrist or psychologist for individual psychotherapy.
 Has peer-oriented activities.
 Services are managed by a licensed behavioral health provider who, while not needing to be individually contracted, needs to (1) meet Aetna's credentialing criteria as an individual practitioner, and (2) function under the direction/supervision of a licensed psychiatrist (Medical Director).
 Has individualized active treatment plan directed toward the alleviation of the impairment that caused the admission.
 Provides a level of skilled intervention consistent with patient risk.
 Meets any and all applicable licensing standards established by the jurisdiction in which it is located.
 Is not a Wilderness Treatment Program or any such related or similar program, school and/or education service.
 Has the ability to assess and recognize withdrawal complications that threaten life or bodily functions and to obtain needed services either on site or externally. • 24-hours per day/7 days a week supervision by a physician with evidence of close and frequent observation.
-On-site, licensed behavioral health provider, medical or substance abuse professionals 24 hours per day/7 days a week.
+On-site, licensed behavioral health provider, medical or substance abuse Doctorotics professionals 24 hours per day/7 days a week.
 Restoration Restoration means the treatment that repairs a broken or decayed tooth.
-Restorations include, but are not limited to, fillings and crowns.
+Restorations include, but are not limited to, fillings and crowns. nestorations include, but are not infliced to, fillings and crowns.